Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 - Sterling Bank Draft - Obtainable from an international bank and payable to 'Sidney Sussex College'

-All students will receive a notification from the Tutorial and Student Finance Manager about return of College Deposits at the time of graduation or leaving and will be required to provide bank details to enable the refund.
+All students will receive a notification from the Tutorial and Student Finance Manager to arrange the return of College deposits at the time of graduation or leaving and will be required to provide bank details to enable the refund.

 Any student permanently leaving the University for reasons other than graduation will be directed to the Tutorial and Student Finance Manager.

 All international/overseas fee status students, and those Home fee status students who aren't eligible for tuition fee support (ie affiliate students who are studying for a second degree), normally have to pay College fees in addition to University tuition fees.